Home Buying

 The stamp duty concessions, exemptions and reductions available to first time buyers in Victoria include:

 • First home buyer duty concession or exemption.
 If you're purchasing a property as a primary place of residence and the property is valued at less than $600,000, you're exempt from stamp duty.
 If the property has a dutiable value of between $600,001 and $750,000, you may be eligible for a concession.
-Your contract of sale would need to be dated on or after 1 July 2017.
+Your contract of sale would need to be dated on or after 1 July 2017 and you must live in the property for a continuous 12 months after settlement.

 • Off-the-plan property concession.
 If you're purchasing a property off-the-plan house and land package on or after 1 July 2017, you're eligible for concessions on your stamp duty.
-This amount will then be deducted from the dutiable value of your property when you apply for one of the other duty concessions or exemptions.
+You must meet one of the following threshold requirements - first home buyer duty exemption or concession - the dutiable value of your property, after applying the off-the-plan concession, must not exceed $750,000.
+The alternative threshold is for the principal place of residence concession - the dutiable value of your property, after applying the off-the-plan concession, must not exceed $550,000.

 • First home buyer with a family concession.
 If you have at least one dependent child and purchasing a property valued below $150,000, you're eligible for an exemption on stamp duty.
 You'll receive a concession if the property is valued below $200,000 but over $150,000.
 If you're purchasing with a partner, both of you must fulfil the eligibility requirements.